 20 Stunning Peacock Crafts for Kids

 Paper plates are one of the most commonly available craft supplies and they’ve been put to good use at I Heart Crafty Things with a cute paper plate peacock!
-This activity is a big hit as lot of pasting, colouring involved – perfect to develop fine motor skills for the little ones.
+This activity is a big hit as a lot of pasting, coloring is involved – perfect to develop fine motor skills for the little ones.

 This sparkly pipe cleaner peacock craft from Artsy Craftsy Mom truly captures all the gorgeousness of India’s national bird.
 The craft is easier than it looks, and a little effort with glitter paper and pipe cleaners will give you an impressive result.

 Got a shell too many from your last vacation to the beach?
 Well, this cute little peacock craft from Crafty Morning using a seashell and play dough will be a hit with the little ones.
 The next time you take your kiddos to the beach, make sure to look for shells so they can create their own birds when they get home.